 Default implementation of stream, which calls invoke.

-Subclasses should override this method if they support streaming output.
+Subclasses must override this method if they support streaming output.

 - to_json()[source]